qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/oo_feature_summary.rst

 Browser specific methods
 ========================

-To maintain the closed form, browser switches on method level is done using :doc:`variants </pages/core/variants>`.
-Since the generator knows about variants it is (optionally) possible to only keep the code for each specific browser and remove the implementation for all other browsers from the code and thus generate highly-optimized browser-specific builds.
-It is possible to use an logical "or" directly inside a variant key.
+To maintain the closed form, browser switches on method level is done using :doc:`environment settings </pages/core/environment>`.
+Since the generator knows about environment settings it is (optionally) possible to only keep the code for each specific browser and remove the implementation for all other browsers from the code and thus generate highly-optimized browser-specific builds.
+It is possible to use an logical "or" directly inside a environment key.
 If none of the keys matches the variant, the "default" key is used:
 ::

     members:
     {
-      foo: qx.core.Variant.select("qx.client",
+      foo: qx.core.Environment.select("engine.name",
       {
         "mshtml|opera": function() {
            // Internet Explorer or Opera